ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

 Using your favorite editor, select appropriate instance types for the compute partitions, and remove the h3 partition if you do not have access to h3 instances yet.
-See the expandable annotations and pay extra attention to the highlighted lines on the [e4s-pro-slurm-cluster-blueprint-example][blueprint] example.
+See the expandable annotations and pay extra attention to the highlighted lines on the [ParaTools-Pro-slurm-cluster-blueprint-example][blueprint] example.

 !!!
 Tip "Pay Attention"
     In particular:

     - Determine if you want to pass the `${PROJECT_ID}` on the command line or in the blueprint
-    - Verify that the `image_family` key matches the image for E4S Pro from the GCP marketplace
+    - Verify that the `image_family` key matches the image for ParaTools Pro for E4S™ from the GCP marketplace
     - Adjust the region and zone used, if desired
     - Limit the IP `ranges` to those you will be connecting from via SSH in the `ssh-login` `firewall_rules` rule, if in a production setting.